erl_marshal

 Determines the buffer space that would be

-if it were encoded into Erlang external
+needed by t if it were encoded into Erlang external

-format by erl_encode()
+format by erl_encode().

 Returns the size in bytes.